top of page

 Culinary Cam

-• 3 min read
+• 4 min read

-One of the attendees mentioned that he never eats the frosting on cupcakes because they are always too sweet.
+One of the attendees at my happy hour mentioned that he never eats the frosting on cupcakes because they are always too sweet.
 But he tasted mine and ate the entire thing.
 That made me smile because I have made lots and lots of frostings before I came up with this version!
 It's creamy and tart and one of my favorites.
 The cupcakes are triple lemon because I used a co-milled Lemon olive oil from The Quail & Olive, candied lemon rind, and freshly grated lemon zest.

 Ingredients